 At worst – patching bugholes and sacking the surface can be more aesthetically pleasing to some people than Au Natural.
 At its best – patching and sacking can disappear so that the concrete’s surface looks like it is machine-made.
 Some shadowing can occur in natural grey concrete and white concrete, but this is more visible in coloured concrete.
 The pigments’ inherent nature and the small quantities used in a regular concrete batch are impossible to get exactly right at the patch batch size.
 A 2,000 lb concrete mix may have 1 lb of pigment – a batch of patch will be a pound or two at most.
 Measuring pigment to 0.02 of a gram is not possible in a concrete plant, but our production managers have decades of concrete mix design experience, and we are rarely wrong on our cured concrete patches.

 We can work with SCC.
 We rarely have to – we’re pretty good at creating a finished product that performs aesthetically and functionally according to engineered requirements.
 SCC is not a panacea – it is merely a mix design – a concrete manufacturer can pour you a product or wall using SCC, and it can still have bugholes.
 The bugholes will always be there, and they will likely be smaller – on some of the surfaces, they will be eliminated or at least significantly reduced.
 Still, there is a cost associated with SCC that you may be able to avoid by speaking with us about what you are trying to achieve.

 So what about Costs?

-We have a SF price for most items we regularly produce, so this is usually simple to quote.
+We have an SF (Standard Finish) price for most items we regularly produce, so this is usually simple to quote.
 We do need to know for custom products in advance – the earlier we can get at the green (fresh) concrete, the closer the precast concrete and the patch tends to be.
 We can still patch concrete within a few weeks of casting, but it does get a little more costly.
 Please discuss with our sales team regarding costs.